Serotonin–norepinephrine reuptake inhibitor: Serotonin Syndrome

 A serious, but rare, side effect of SNRIs is serotonin syndrome, which is caused by an excess of serotonin in the body.
 Serotonin syndrome can be caused by taking multiple serotonergic drugs, such as SSRIs or SNRIs.
 Other drugs that contribute to serotonin syndrome include MAO inhibitors, linezolid, tedizolid, methylene blue, procarbazine, amphetamines, clomipramine, and more.
 Early symptoms of serotonin syndrome may include nausea, vomiting, diarrhea, sweating, agitation, confusion, muscle rigidity, dilated pupils, hyperthermia, rigidity, and goose bumps.
 More severe symptoms include fever, seizures, irregular heartbeat, delirium, and coma.
 If signs or symptoms arise, discontinue treatment with serotonergic agents immediately.
 It is recommended to washout 4 to 5 half-lives of the serotonergic agent before using an MAO inhibitor.

 Bleeding

 Some studies suggest there are risks of upper gastrointestinal bleeding, especially venlafaxine, due to impairment of platelet aggregation and depletion of platelet serotonin levels.
 Similarly to SSRIs, SNRIs may interact with anticoagulants, like warfarin.
 There is more evidence of SSRIs having higher risk of bleeding than SNRIs.
 Studies have suggested caution when using SNRIs or SSRIs with high doses of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen due to an increased risk of upper GI bleeding.

+Visual problems

+Similarly to other antidepressants, SNRI medications have been found to cause visual snow syndrome, a condition characterized by visual static, palinopsia (negative after image), nyctalopia (poor vision at night), and photophobia (brighter presentation of lights or highlighted colors).
+Evidence shows that 8.9% of those taking SNRIs experienced visual snow, 10.5% experienced palinopsia, 15.3% experienced photophobia, and 17.7% experienced nyctolopia as the result of SNRI prescription intake.
+Amitriptyline, and citalopram have also been reported to worsen or cause symptoms of VSS.